-Understand that death and illness is never an easy subject to discuss but through estate planning you’ll be able to reduce the stress during emotionally charged times.
+Understand that death and illness isn’t easy subject to discuss, but through estate planning, you’ll be able to reduce the stress during emotionally charged times.
 So, it is important to prepare your estate plan.
 With it, an estate plan can protect your family, loved ones, and assets if you have one in place.

 Let’s cover the basic estate planning steps before and after stages.

-- What are your wishes in cases of medical emergency?
-These are instructions related to your wish to be put or kept in life support.
+- What are your wishes in cases of a medical emergency?
+These are instructions related to your wish to be put or kept on life support.